When playing baseball, you need to ensure that you are playing it safe at all times, and one area where safety is paramount is in the batter’s box.

 Make Sure Your Helmet Fits Correctly

-It’s imperative that you wear a batting helmet that fits correctly.
+It’s imperative that you wear a baseball helmet that fits correctly.
 Not only does wearing the correct size helmet protect you from injury but it also improves your performance.
 Wearing a helmet that doesn’t fit correctly can make it more difficult to see the path of the ball, hampering your ability to make contact.

 A helmet that is too tight will play on your mind making concentration difficult when it is most needed.
 A helmet that is too tight can also give you a headache which will make you not want to wear the helmet.